 Following is additional information on the various RSO types, RSO eligibility, registration requirements and benefits of recognition.

-RSOs are legally separate entities from OSU and function solely under the direction and control of the Student Organization’s Members.
-Except as specifically identified in this policy or expressly written in any sponsorship agreement, the University does not control or accept responsibility for the activities nor endorse the programs of student organizations.
-There are 2 potential designations beyond recognized for some RSOs - Sponsored (SSO) and Affiliated (ASO).
+RSOs are legally separate entities from OSU and function solely under the direction and control of the Student Organization's Members.
+Except as specifically identified in policy or explicitly written in any sponsorship agreement, the University does not control or accept responsibility for the activities nor endorse the programs of student organizations.

 RSO Eligibility.
 To be eligible for University Recognition, the following must be true: